 Sensor: Full-frame CMOS | Megapixels: 45.7MP | Autofocus: 153-point AF, 99 cross-type | Screen type: 3.2-inch touchscreen, 2,359,000 dots | Maximum continuous shooting speed: 9fps | Movies: 4k | User level: Expert

-The camera aims at photographers involved in nature, events, fashion and wedding photography and its wide ISO range of 64 to 25600 allows them to shoot continuously in different lighting conditions.
-In the video section, it supports both FX-based and DX-based movie formats and can shoot 4K UHD videos, full HD slow motion videos and 8K time-lapse movies.
+The camera is aimed at photographers involved in nature, events, fashion and wedding photography and its wide ISO range of 64 to 25600 allows them to shoot continuously in different lighting conditions.

 Read the full review: Nikon D850

 The latest enthusiast-focused full-frame DSLR

 Sensor: Full-frame CMOS | Megapixels: 26.2MP | Autofocus: 45-point AF, 45 cross-type | Screen type: 3-inch touchscreen, 1,040,000 dots | Maximum continuous shooting speed: 6.5fps | Movies: 1080p | User level: Semi-professional

 Canon recently added Canon EOS 6D Mark II to its full-frame DSLR lineup in India.
 The camera comes with 26.2MP full frame CMOS sensor which works well in low-light conditions.